Tillamook County Creamery Association

-The Tillamook County Creamery Association (TCCA) is a dairy cooperative headquartered in Tillamook County, Oregon, United States.
+The Tillamook County Creamery Association (TCCA) is a farmer-owned dairy cooperative headquartered in Tillamook County, Oregon, United States.
 The association manufactures and sells dairy products under the "Tillamook" brand name.
 Its main facility is the Tillamook Creamery, located two miles north of the city of Tillamook on U.S. Route 101.

-The 48th largest dairy processor in North America, Tillamook posted $1 billion in sales in 2021, the trade magazine Dairy Foods reports.
+According to the trade magazine Dairy Foods, Tillamook, the 44th largest dairy processor in North America, posted $1 billion in sales in 2021.
 TCCA employs nearly 900 people in Oregon and is the largest employer in Tillamook County.
-The brand is strongest in the West but sells in all 50 states.
+The brand is strongest on the West Coast but sells in all 50 states.
 It routinely wins awards from the American Cheese Society and other groups.

-The co-operative includes nearly 60 dairy farms, mostly within Tillamook County.
-The cooperative markets a number of processed dairy products including cheese, ice cream, butter, sour cream, and yogurt, some of which is manufactured by the cooperative itself and other products which are produced under licensing agreements with various partner companies.
+The cooperative includes nearly 60 dairy farms, mostly within Tillamook County.
+The cooperative markets several processed dairy products, including cheese, ice cream, butter, sour cream, and yogurt, some of which are manufactured by the cooperative itself and other products which are produced under licensing agreements with various partner companies.
 Their most notable product is Tillamook cheese, including the most popular cheese: Tillamook Cheddar.
 In March 2010, Tillamook's Medium Cheddar cheese won the gold medal in the 2010 World Cheese Championship Cheese Contest hosted by the Wisconsin Cheese Makers Association in Madison, Wisconsin.
 The cheese scored 99.6 out of 100 points possible, beating 59 other entries.

 History

 The Tillamook Valley was ideal for dairy cattle in the mid-19th century, but transporting the milk and butter over the mountains surrounding the valley was a problem.
-In 1854, several farmers from the county built a schooner named the Morning Star to transport butter to Portland, Oregon; the schooner is now featured as part of the co-op's logo, and a replica (constructed in 1992 by master shipwright Richard Miles of Aberdeen, WA) is on display at The Tillamook Cheese Factory.
+In 1854, several farmers from the county built a schooner named the Morning Star to transport butter to Portland, Oregon; the schooner is now featured as part of the co-op's logo, and a replica (constructed in 1992 by master shipwright Richard Miles of Aberdeen, Washington) is on display at The Tillamook Cheese Factory.
 Peter McIntosh and T. S. Townsend established the county's first cheese factory in 1894.
 The association was founded by ten independent creameries in 1909.
-TCCA hired an ad agency and began campaigning in 1917 in Los Angeles, San Francisco and Portland.
+TCCA hired an ad agency and began campaigning in 1917 in Los Angeles, San Francisco, and Portland.

 Under secretary-manager George R. Lawson (CEO- 1944-1950), the cooperative began producing rindless cheese in 1946 and bottled milk the following year.
 In 1949, partnering with four independent plants and with financing arranged through First National Bank, the Tillamook Cheese Factory north of Tillamook was built.
 The enlarged facility included a storage plant and traffic department.